the-narrow-way/site/content/posts/blog post.md

 ---
 title: The Right Wing Temptation of Perennialism
 date: 2022-09-03
-tags: [America First, Pepsi Nitro, Sedevacantism, Food, Coffee]
+tags: [Perennialism, the Eastern Schism, right wing, America First]
-draft: true
+draft: false
 ---

 # The Temptation of Perennialism